|

 Sanctions

-the appeal is frivolous or taken for purposes of harassment or delay.
+that the appeal is frivolous or taken for purposes of harassment

 Senior Judge

-of judicial experience, takes senior status, thus creating a vacancy
+length of judicial experience, takes senior status, thus creating

-among a court's active judges.
-A senior judge retains the judicial
+a vacancy among a court's active judges.
+A senior judge retains

 Settled Statement